-You can print and fill out the Bone Scan Questionnaire before arriving to speed the registration process.
+You can print and fill out the Bone Scan Questionnaire on our Pre-Registration Questionnaire page before arriving to speed the registration process.

 We want to make your waiting time as pleasant as possible.
 Consider bringing your favorite magazine, book or music player to help you pass the time.

 Please leave your jewelry and valuables at home.

 Upon arrival, the technologist will explain your procedure and answer any questions you may have.

 You will receive an intravenous injection (in your vein) of a tracer dose of radioactive material.
 The level of radioactivity is extremely low and has no side effects.